Shuzhengz/TritonHacks-Python_Hard/README.md

 Requirement packages and dependencies are listed in `requirements.txt`

 To insall all requirements, navigate into the repository directory and enter `pip install -r requirements.txt` in the terminal

+#### Note: Mediapipe does not support Python 3.11 at the moment, please use Python 3.10 instead